HesselM/rpicross_notes/7-xc-ros.md

 ## Compilation

-As mentioned before, the usage of `rsync` results in broken symlinks.
+As mentioned before, the use of `rsync` results in broken symlinks.
 Hence we need to restore the ones required for `ROS`:

 1. Restore symlinks after syncing